tot-ra/telepathy/README.md

 ## Definition
-A consumer-driven **telepathy test** between **consumer** 🧑‍🚀 and **producer** 🚀 (services or libs) is a decentralized loose obligation, that for every expectation in consumer 🧑‍🚀 (recorded rule from a mock of producer's reply in unit test), there will be a test in producer 🚀.
+A consumer-driven **telepathy test** between **consumer** 📺 and **producer** 🎥 (services or libs) is a decentralized loose obligation, that for every expectation in consumer (recorded rule from a mock of producer's reply in unit test), there will be a test in producer.

 What this lib does:
 - helps to record mock into a contract with persisted format (JSON) on every unit test execution